MicrosoftDocs/powerapps-docs/powerapps-docs/teams/understand-power-apps-studio.md

 After you add rows and columns, and add data, you can close the table and use it as the data source in your app.
-To edit content in the table, you can use the app controls or go back to the visual editor.
+To edit content in the table, you can use the app controls or go back to Visual Editor.

-To edit the table, select the table data source, and then select **Edit data** to open the table in the visual editor.
+To edit the table, select the table data source, and then select **Edit data** to open the table in Visual Editor.

 ![Edit table data](media/studio-edit-2.png "Edit table data")

-After you close the visual editor, the data source is automatically refreshed to reflect the updated data in Power Apps Studio.
+After you close Visual Editor, the data source is automatically refreshed to reflect the updated data in Power Apps Studio.
 You can also select **Refresh** to manually refresh Power Apps Studio to reflect the data in the controls you added on the canvas.